BitcoinDesign/Guide/guide/getting-started/technology-primer.md

 Editor's notes

-This is the second version of the tech primer that introduces the lightning network to the reader.
+This is the second version of the tech primer that introduces the Lightning network to the reader.
 It's an introduction to bitcoin tech concepts based on simple questions readers might have, like "What is a bitcoin" and "How do I own bitcoin" but also sets up the foundations about